 Like its counterpart in Germany, SoCraTes UK is totally community-focused.
 It’s a great opportunity to speak to and code with many like-minded and talented developers in a very relaxed and beautiful hotel Wotton House, Surrey.

 We will be charging a NON-REFUNDABLE deposit for each ticket.
 The remaining amount will be paid directly to the hotel when you checkout.

-All tickets include breakfast, lunch and dinner.
+The money for the tickets go toward covering the cost of the hotels, venue space and facilities, and all meals including breakfast, lunch and dinner.
 Drinks are NOT included.
 Tea, coffee and biscuits will be served for free throughout the day.

 Twin Room: Buying a ticket for a twin room means that you are reserving one bed in a twin room.
 If you want to make sure that you and a friend can share the same room, we recommend you buy the two tickets together.
 If you’d like to share a room with someone you already know, don’t worry: go to the our wiki and register your preference.

 NOTE: In the event you do not show up for the conference, you will still be liable to pay the remaining amount of the ticket to the hotel—you will have a room reserved in your name.

 In case you could not get a ticket or could not come for the full event, you still can come for a day or two.
 Day passes give you the flexibility to either commute to the Socrates UK venue on a daily basis or stay in a nearby accommodation.

 Horsley Park 15 minutes / 0871 222 4806